-- 6. Accepted points & motions: - Point of personal privilege: to address personal discomfort.
-May only interrupt a speaker if related to auditability - Point of order / parliamentary procedure: to indicate improper parliamentary procedure - Point of parliamentary Inquiry: to ask the Chair about the parliamentary procedure. - Point of information: a question directed to the speaker.
-Multiple questions in one point of information is not in order. - Unmoderated caucusing: informal lobbying - Introduction of an amendment: add / change clauses to the debated draft resolution. - Split the house: a vote conducted by roll call.
-Abstaining remains in order. - Motion to move to voting procedure on the amendment / the resolution as a whole. - Motion to move to previous question can be used to move to the next formal step of the agenda. - Motion to debate the resolution as a whole - Motion for a general remark during open debate to speak about the draft resolution as a whole or about a part of the draft resolution. - Motion to extend points of information is only in order if a Delegate has opened itself to any and all points of information and if time allows.
+- 5. Accepted points & motions: - (a) Point of personal privilege: to address personal discomfort.
+It may only interrupt a speaker if related to auditability. - (b) Point of order: to indicate improper parliamentary procedure. - (c) Point of parliamentary enquiry: to ask the Chair about the parliamentary procedure. - (d) Point of information to the Chair: to ask the Chair about the topic discussed. - (e) Point of information: a question directed to the speaker.
+Multiple questions in one point of information are not in order. - (f) Motion to introduce an amendment: see "Amendments" below. - (g) Split the house: a vote conducted by roll call.
+Abstaining remains in order. - (h) Motion to move to voting procedure on the amendment / the resolution as a whole. - (i) Motion to move to previous question means moving back to open debate but is often used to move to the next formal step of the agenda. - (i) Motion to debate the resolution as a whole. - (k) Motion for a general remark during open debate to speak about the draft resolution as a whole or about a part of the draft resolution. - (l) Motion to extend points of information is only in order if a Delegate has opened itself to any and all points of information and if time allows. - (m) Motion to Fact-Check may be raised immediately after a speech to request the Chair's review of incorrectly presented objective facts.
+It does not apply to Member States' policy positions or subjective matters.
+The motion must be briefly justified and, if accepted, submitted in writing via email to factcheck@imzmun.ch.
+The decision to grant a fact-check remains at the Chair's discretion.